arttfisol/task-management-api/README.md

 POSTGRES_TASK_TABLENAME=test_tasks
 POSTGRES_USER_TABLENAME=test_users
 ```
-Ps. if your `PostgreSQL` run in the same machine and in `Docker`, run the command below retrieve `POSTGRES_HOST` and replace it in .env file
+Ps. if your `PostgreSQL` run in the same machine and in `Docker`, run the command below to retrieve `POSTGRES_HOST` and replace it in .env file
 ```
 docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' {container_name or container ID}
 ```